 There are three different components to this recipe so I will cut the introduction short and start with all the tips and tricks I'd like to share with you so your experience making these beauties can go as smoothly as possible.

 For the decoration of your tart or tartlet, you can draw inspiration from my pictures or you can bring your own twist to it.
 I'm always delighted and inspired when I see readers come up with their own twists.
 I highly recommend using chamomiles for decoration because they look gorgeous but don't forget they shouldn't be consumed that way.
-They have an extremely bitter taste so be sure to remind your family, guests or friends that they're for decorative purposes only!
+They have a very bitter taste so be sure to remind your family, guests or friends that they're for decorative purposes only!

 Let's dive in!